-Being in the risk management business myself, I suspect that there is something that could be done with probability distributions that would allow convention committee to proceed with a firmer budget with, say, 95% certainty.
+Being in the risk management business myself, I suspect that there is something that could be done with probability distributions would that convention committee to proceed with a firmer budget with, say, 95% certainty.
 Whether any of them would be prepared to take the business risk of doing so is another matter.
 Kevin tells me that some of the SFSFC Board were stunned and appalled when they were told that it was possible that ConJosé might make a loss.
 Presumably they felt that this was only a hobby and that such awful things should therefore not happen.
-It ain't true, Running Worldcons business, as the next section aims to show.
+It ain't true, people.
+Running Worldcons is a business, as the next section aims to show.